Mandalas are probably the most common symbol in a yoga studio, Hindu clothing or in nature. But do you know what are mandalas, and how do they work?

 When you draw a mandala, you are representing your inner journey of self-discovery.
 You can draw mandalas to express your feelings.
 A mandala becomes your self-expression.

-There are no restrictions on how to do a mandala, which type of paper to use, or which colour you use to paint it.
-Most mandalas are in a circle shape, but there are other geometrical forms used.
+There are no restrictions on how to do a mandala, which type of paper to use, nor which colour you use to paint it.
+Most mandalas have a circle shape, but there are other geometrical forms used.